dennisdevio/milestone-project-2/README.md

 ### Acknowledgements
-- My mentor [Akshat Garg](https://github.com/akshatnitd) for his advice and support.
+- My mentor [Akshat Garg](https://github.com/akshatnitd) for his very much appreciated and needed advice and support.
-- [Code Institute](https://codeinstitute.net/)'s Slack community and Tutor Support.
+- [Code Institute](https://codeinstitute.net/)'s Student Care and Slack community.

 #### This project was made as part of Code Institute's Full Stack Software Development Programme.
 #### This is for educational purposes only.